Pool bar in Copenhagen – Barkowski

 We have two pool tables in the basements which are always available for guests.
 This setting is the perfect place to battle your mates without being disturbed.
 Show who’s the true champion of the table.
 Nothing’s better than competing about who buys the next round of drinks.

-Ask our bartenders to see if there’s a pool table available and reserve one for free.
+Ask our bartenders to see if there’s a pool table available and play for free.

 How to play 8 ball pool at a bar